 - Choose ad types that are less intrusive in nature.
 Better Ads Standards has done the job of listing down all the intrusive ads by surveying internet users.

-- Auto-playing video ads with sound are most annoying when they play unexpectedly and cause a disturbance in user’s environment too
+- Auto-playing video ads with sound are most annoying when they play unexpectedly and cause a disturbance in the user’s environment too

-- Flashy animated ads begging for attention could be a huge turn off for users browsing in the dark.
+- Flashy animated ads begging for attention could be a huge turn-off for users browsing in the dark.
 So, avoid.

 Ads aren’t a “necessary evil”.
 They are, perhaps, the only element on the website that make publishers money.
 Successful monetization depends on value the publisher delivers through the right combination of content and ads.